abdussdev/abdussdev/README.md

 <h1 align="center">Hi 👋, I'm Abdus Samad</h1>
-<h3>I am a frontend developer (React JS) with extensive experience building user-facing applications.
+<p>I am a frontend developer (React JS) with extensive experience building user-facing applications.
 Efficient and knowledgeable coder with skills in HTML, CSS, Tailwind CSS, and JavaScript programming languages.
-Efficient team player with React JS proficiencies and ability to work independently or as part of a team to complete development tasks.</h3>
+Efficient team player with React JS proficiencies and ability to work independently or as part of a team to complete development tasks.</p>

 - 🌱 I’m currently learning **Next JS**